Interdisciplinary Programs at Ithaca College to be Restructured

 “We are excited about the new synergies and opportunities created by adding the DIIS programs to our existing H&S programs, many of which already have close collaborative relationships,” said Leslie Lewis, dean of the School of Humanities and Sciences.
 “We will be examining ways that we can best support interdisciplinary teaching and learning within H&S and in collaboration with the professional schools.”

-Originally published in Media Relations: Interdisciplinary Programs at Ithaca College to be Restructured.
+Originally published in IC News: Interdisciplinary Programs at Ithaca College to be Restructured.